Drewe4401/budget-app/README.md

-# Budget API
+# Budgify

-A simple budgeting API built with Go, PostgreSQL, and Docker.
-This project provides endpoints for managing users, budgets, charges, and shares with JWT-based authentication.
-It also includes a static file server for a frontend (if available).
+A simple budgeting app build using Go for backend api, postgres for database, and react as a frontend.

 ---